-The Stages Of A Relationship With A Narcissist
+The Relationship Stages With A Narcissist

 There are three predictable relationship stages with most narcissists, borderlines, histrionics or sociopaths: Idealize, Devalue and Discard.
 Eleanor Payson describes this extremely well in The Wizard of Oz and other Narcissists.

 First, there is the idealization stage in which you can do no wrong.
 You’re unlike any other man or woman they’ve ever known.
 You’re better, kinder, smarter, more talented and more loving.
 Only you can truly understand the narcissist’s pain and see into their misunderstood little black heart.
 You’re her hero or his angel — not like all those past lovers who were so nasty and abusive to the perennial victim, Ms. or Mr. Narczilla.

-The idealization stage is when the love bombing occurs.
+The idealization stage with the narcissist is when the love bombing occurs.
 Love bombing is a term borrowed from recruiting techniques used by cults.
 Love bombing typically only works on individuals who are vulnerable to it.
 Predators like easy targets.
 If you’re not easily charmed or manipulated, most predators will leave you alone.
-What makes someone an easy target?

-- Family Of Origin Issues That Caused You To Develop Codependent Traits such as an intense desire for approval, acceptance, a sense of belonging and a fear of being alone.
+1. Family Of Origin Issues That Caused You To Develop Codependent Traits such as an intense desire for approval, acceptance, a sense of belonging and a fear of being alone.
 If you didn’t get the love and validation you needed as a child from your parents, you probably still crave it as an adult, but seek it through intimate relationships.
 If you don’t learn how to provide these things for yourself, you’re more likely susceptible to the superficial charm of narcissists and other abusers.

-- You Experienced A Recent Loss such as the death of a loved one, job termination or some other significant life stressor.
+2. You Experienced A Recent Loss such as the death of a loved one, job termination or some other significant life stressor.
 If you’re in the throes of grief or a sudden transition, it may cause you to ignore red flags that otherwise might have registered if you were in a stronger emotional state.

-- You Possess The 3 N’s: Nice, Naive and Non-Confrontational.
+3. You Possess The 3 N’s: Nice, Naive and Non-Confrontational.
 Individually, these qualities increase your vulnerability to narcissistic abuse.
-Having all three multiplies the degree of risk and puts a bulls eye on your forehead.
+Having all three multiplies the degree of risk and puts a bulls-eye on your forehead.
 It’s nice to be nice, but don’t confuse being nice with being a doormat.
-A certain childlike innocence is a good quality, but not if it blinds you to the fact that there are bad people in the world who will purposefully and maliciously deceive and hurt you.
+A certain childlike innocence is good quality, but not if it blinds you to the fact that there are bad people in the world who will purposefully and maliciously deceive and hurt you.

 Typically you won’t be the target of blame for your narcissist’s first tantrums, rage outs and pout outs.
 She or he will tell you they were “triggered” by something you said or did that reminded them of their horrid, old ex.
 You really must be more careful next time not to do or say anything to upset your fragile, delicate narcissist!
 Tsk, tsk!
-Or, the episode will be blamed on a mean boss, a mean co-worker or the mean next door neighbor who is suing your narcissist because he went onto the neighbor’s property and cut down trees without permission.
-Mean, mean old neighbor!
+Or, the episode will be blamed on a mean boss, a mean co-worker or the mean next-door neighbour who is suing your narcissist because he went onto the neighbour’s property and cut down trees without permission.
+Mean, mean old neighbour!